dsvictorh/Subaru-Awards-Page/README.md

 Subaru-Awards-Page
 ==================

-A simple design for the inside content of the awards page for Subaru
+A simple design convertion to HTML for the inside content of the awards page for Subaru